The Gauss Law: A Tale: Global Symmetries: Lorentz and Flavour Groups

 \subsection{How QED Breaks Lorentz Invariance}

-A very striking example occurs in QED, where, as proved by Fr\"ohlich, Morchio and Strocchi~\cite{Froehlich1979,Froehlich1979a}, infrared effects dress the charged particle states by a $V(\omega)$ as in~\cite{Froehlich1979,Froehlich1979a}, $\omega$ being known, and change the Fock space to a non-Fock space.
-In this new representation space, boost generators and hence the Lorentz group are spontaneously broken.
+A very striking example occurs in QED, where, as proved by Buchholz\footnote{In \cite{Buchholz1986}, Buchholz has proven that Lorentz transformations must be spontaneously broken in electrically charged sectors and also that electrically charged states cannot be eigenstates of the mass operators.}~\cite{Buchholz1986} and Fr\"ohlich, Morchio and Strocchi~\cite{Froehlich1979,Froehlich1979a}, infrared effects dress the charged particle states by a $V(\omega)$ as in~\cite{Froehlich1979,Froehlich1979a}, $\omega$ being known, and change the Fock space to a non-Fock space.
+In this new representation space, boost generators and hence the Lorentz group are spontaneously broken\footnote{Fr\"ohlich, Morchio and Strocchi base their work on the asymptotic fields (relying on Buchholz's collision theory for massless Bosons~\cite{Buchholz1977}).
+In ~\cite{Buchholz1982}, Buchholz relates the problem to the interacting (time zero) fields, i.e. Gauss law.}.
+For an important generalization of these works, see~\cite{Buchholz2014}.

 There are extensions of this result to QCD~\cite{Balachandran2016a}.